ministryofjustice/laa-assure-hmrc-data/docs/development/setup.md

 ```
 note: running `bin/setup` will give you the option to generate this certificate via its script.

 You can now open `https://localhost:3000` and login.
-If you recieve an unauthorised error this will be because you have not seeded your self in your local database.
+If you receive an unauthorised error this will be because you have not seeded your self in your local database.

 ```
 $ rails console